Risks vs. Benefits of Medications

 Read reliable patient information in plain language to better understand the risks and benefits of treatments

 There is a lot of false and misleading health information on the Internet.
 Medical information written for healthcare professionals can often be complicated.
-Be sure to use reliable sources of online information, including medical encyclopedias, that are developed by healthcare professionals and trustworthy medical institutions.
+Be sure to use reliable sources of online information, that are developed by healthcare professionals and trustworthy medical institutions.
 For example, professionally developed medication and disease information written in plain English for patients can be found at Drugs.com.
 However, as every patient’s circumstance is unique, be sure to always double check medical information with your healthcare provider.

 If you join a social network chat, support, or “Answers” group, always confirm any medical information with your personal health care provider